akshitgoel48/EE5239-Nonlinear-Optimization/README.md

 * For **WGANs-GP**, refer to the following paper.
   * Gulrajani, I., Ahmed, F., Arjovsky, M., Dumoulin, V., and Courville, A.
 (2017).
 Improved training of wasserstein gans.
-In Proceedings of the 31st International Conference on Neural Information Processing Systems, NIPS’17, pages 5769–5779, USA.
+In Proceedings of the 31st International Conference on Neural Information Processing Systems, NIPS’17.